vrockai/pipeline-test/docs/content.md

 ---

-## Melatonin promotes the recovery of apple plants after waterlogging by shaping the structure and function of the rhizosphere microbiome.
+## Melatonin promotes the recovery of apple plants after waterlogging by shaping the structure and function of the rhizosphere microbiome
- 07.05.2024, _Y Cao, P Du, Z Li, J Xu, C Ma, B Liang_

-The dynamics of the physiological adaptability of plants and the rhizosphere soil environment after waterlogging remain unclear.
-Here we investigated the mechanisms regulating plant condition and shaping of the rhizosphere microbiome in a pot experiment.
-In the experiment, we added melatonin to waterlogged plants, which promoted waterlogging relief.
-The treatment significantly enhanced photosynthesis and the antioxidant capacity of apple plants, and significantly promoted nitrogen (N) utilization efficiency by upregulating genes related to N transport and metabolism.
-Multiperiod soil microbiome analysis showed the dynamic effects of melatonin on the diversity of the microbial community during waterlogging recovery.
-Random forest and linear regression analyses were used to screen for potential beneficial bacteria (e.g., Azoarcus, Pseudomonas and Nocardioides) specifically regulated by melatonin and revealed a positive correlation with soil nutrient levels and plant growth.
-Furthermore, metagenomic analyses revealed the regulatory effects of melatonin on genes involved in N cycling in soil.
-Melatonin positively contributed to the accumulation of plant dry weight by upregulating the expression of nifD and nifK (N fixation).
-In summary, melatonin positively regulates physiological functions in plants and the structure and function of the microbial community; it promoted the recovery of apple plants after waterlogging stress.

 [Source](https://onlinelibrary.wiley.com/doi/10.1111/pce.14903)

-10.1111/pce.14903

 ---